Juelin-Liu/MaximalClique/README.md

     - `bp_maximal_clique` contains the current state-of-the-art implementation.
     - `loi_maximal_clique` contains the this `CliqueX` implementation.`

+To switch between method, change the class type for the variable `mc` in `mc.cpp`.

 Special thanks to Shuo Han, Lei Zou, and Jeffrey Xu Yu, who provided the [source code](https://github.com/pkumod/GraphSetIntersection) the current state-of-the-art implementation and many useful APIs.

 - `data` contains the scripts for downloading data and reordering data.
 - `paper` contains the research paper that builds the foundation of this project.

+### Dependencies
+The project is designed to be as independent as possible.
+However, it still require hardware support.
+Make sure your CPU support AVX2 instructions to achieve the best performance.

 ### How to Run
 In `src` directory run `make`.
 It will generate two binaries: `mc`, which is for maximal clique finding, and `reorder` which is for reordering the graph.